 axial6 clouds fm9 fm6 pc1 quick3 trecento

-On 6 April 2018, Holly and her ensemble gave a performance at Martin Gropius Bau, Berlin, consisting of a set of "training rituals" for her AI baby, Spawn.
-Part of the concept was bringing group activity into the networks - finding complex sounds we could only make with a crowd of people.
+On 6 April 2018, Holly and her ensemble gave a performance at Martin Gropius Bau, Berlin, consisting of a set of "training rituals" for her AI "baby", Spawn.
+(As noted on Godmother, Spawn was a fictional character in the album's narrative, and not a monolithic system.)

 holly talking jingling keys crowd finger snaps applause tapping bottles screaming responses snapping 2 clapping 2